arunava2018/Taskify/README.md

 ## 🧠 About The Project

 **Taskify** is a **full-stack collaborative task management platform** designed to help users and teams stay productive, organized, and efficient.
-It allows you to create, manage, and track tasks — either individually or collaboratively — with real-time synchronization across users.
+It allows you to create, manage, and track tasks — either individually or collaboratively across users.

 From simple personal to-do lists to complex project workflows, **Taskify** provides a smooth, powerful, and intuitive SaaS experience.